 Irene provides administrative support to the Pala Environmental Director and department staff.
 She is responsible for accounting and record keeping for the Environmental Department; Transfer Station; USEPA and THPO Grant programs, and for keeping the office running smoothly.
 Irene is the person to call if you have questions for the Environmental Department.
 She can direct you to the right person.

-You can learn more about our water program here.
+You can learn more about the Pala Water Program here.

 Darold’s main job duties include operating and maintaining both of Pala’s air monitoring stations, managing the air quality database and developing and updating air quality project plans and standard operating procedures.
 He is also responsible for developing Pala’s Air Quality Index (AQI) and conducting all Indoor Air Quality Assessments (IAQA).